kelseyhightower/nocode/README.md

 I know right?

 ## Testing
-Now that you do not have any tests, run the tests
+Now that you do not have any tests, run the tests.

 ```

 ```

 Yep.
 That's it.
-By n ow you should be able to see nothing
+By n ow you should be able to see nothing.

 ```